R0mb0/aspCsv/README.md

 ```
 Check column existence: checkHeader(header)
-   If xls.checkHeader("description") Then Response.write("everything is okay ")
+   If csv.checkHeader("description") Then Response.write("everything is okay ")
 ```

 **Get all values of a column:**